Romans Chapter 8

 4. And if children, also heirs; indeed, we’re heirs of God and co-heirs with the Anointed, if indeed we suffer with Him so we might also be glorified together with Him.

-5. For I conclude that the sufferings of the present season aren’t worthy of comparison to the glory which is about to be revealed to us.
+5. For I conclude that the sufferings of the present season aren’t worthy of comparison to the glory about to be revealed to us.

-6. For the creation eagerly awaits in earnest expectation for the revelation of the sons of God.
+6. For the earnest expectation of creation eagerly awaits the revelation of the sons of God.

 7. For the creation was subjected to futility; not voluntarily, but because of the One who subjected it in the confidence